andreas41DK/pcm/README.md

 - previouse track
 - and whatewer you want with custome hotkeys

 To control your computer you have to install a server part of PCManager on your PC or laptop.
-You can download the server version for Windows OS here: [https://github.com/butsaty/pcm/raw/master/packages/PCManagerSetup_v102.zip]
+You can download the server version for Windows OS [here](https://butsaty.github.io/pcm/packages/PCManagerSetup_v102.zip)

 # FAQ:
 #### If you can't find your computer or can't connect to it and WiFi network for both devices is the same